wts-thomas/wts-properties/readme.txt

 * POH Winner class, styles, and artwork added to single property listings and to archive listing page
 * Added styles and edited 'content-archive' to show Community logos on property listings
 * Styles to have half map display two columns of property listings intead of three (add #halfMap-2col to widget)
-* Styles for a 'white' version of Breadcrumbs (add .breadcrumbs_white to the shortcode widget)
 * Refactored functions for Estatik that added spaces after commas and removed spaces after commas
 * Improved DOM functions within prev mentioned functions to eliminate error related to conflicts
 * Sold added as a potential label for properties